wneessen/logranger/README.md

 ## Support

-If you encounter any problems while using Logranger, please create an issue in this repository.
+If you encounter any problems while using Logranger, please [create an issue](https://src.neessen.cloud/wneessen/logranger/issues) in this repository.
 We appreciate any feedback or suggestions for improving Logranger.

+## Mirror

+Please note that the repository on Github is just a mirror of [https://src.neessen.cloud/wneessen/logranger](https://src.neessen.cloud/wneessen/logranger) for ease of access and reachability.